bevyengine/bevy/_release-content/migration-guides/weak_system_set_ordering.md

   `Content`, `Layout`, `PostLayout`).

 For most users this changes nothing.
-When two weakly-ordered systems actually conflict on their tracked data access, the executor still prevents them from running at the same time and keeps the earlier one first; deferred-effect producers (`Commands`) keep their sync-point ordering; and exclusive systems still can't overlap anything.
+When two weakly-ordered systems actually conflict on their tracked data access, a normal ordering is kept between them so the earlier one still runs first.
+Deferred-effect producers (`Commands`) keep their sync-point ordering, and exclusive systems are treated as always conflicting.
 In practice almost every ordering above is still enforced this way — the change only relaxes ordering between systems that have no data dependency at all.

 However, if you added a custom system to one of these sets and relied on a system in an earlier set *finishing* before yours *starts* — where that dependency is **not** expressed through tracked ECS access (for example, communication through interior mutability on a `Res<T>`, a channel, an atomic, or global/`NonSend` state) — that ordering is no longer guaranteed.
-Restore a strict finish-to-start ordering explicitly:
+Restore a strict ordering explicitly:

 ```rust
 // Before: relied on the implicit strict ordering between these render sets.